 Individuals under 18 years are not eligible to hold a hunting guide or commercial hunter's licence.

-Anyone who seeks to use a firearm on public land must hold a NSW Restricted Game Hunting Licence with the firearms category as well as a firearms licence issued by an Australian state or territory agency.
+Anyone who seeks to use a firearm on public land in NSW must hold a Restricted Game Hunting Licence with the firearms category as well as a firearms licence issued by an Australian state or territory agency.

 If a hunter under 18 years is using a firearm, they must hold a Minors Firearms Training Permit as well as a game hunting licence.
-Minor's firearms permits are issued by the NSW Police Force Firearms Registry.
+NSW minor's firearms permits are issued by the NSW Police Force Firearms Registry.

 A hunter must not hunt a game animal that is fleeing from fire or smoke, or light a fire for the purpose of flushing out or hunting a game animal.